 J. B. Rose BA, MA

 The Academic Bridging Program allows individuals, who have been away from formal education for some time and are at least 19 years of age, to pursue degree studies at the University of Toronto.
-The courses in the program are designed to help ease the transition into first-year university courses in Humanities and Social Sciences after time away from prior education.
+The courses in the program are designed to help ease the transition into first-year university courses in the Faculty of Arts and Science after time away from prior education.

 Courses feature study skills, essay writing skills, library research skills and the methodology of the specific academic discipline involved.
-Students are admitted by Woodsworth College to one of five Academic Bridging Program courses: WDW101Y1 (Canadian History), WDW102Y1 (Contemporary Canada), WDW103Y1 (Introduction to the Study of Literature) WDW104Y1(Introduction to Environmental Studies) and WDW105Y1 (Indigenous Cultures and Societies).
+Students are admitted by Woodsworth College to non-degree studies in the Academic Bridging Program and are enrolled in Woodsworth College courses.
 Both part-time and full-time options are available to students.

 Students who successfully complete the Academic Bridging Program, earning a grade of 63% or above, are admitted to the Faculty of Arts and Science, at the University of Toronto, with at least one full credit towards their degree for those who complete the part-time Academic Bridging Program.
 Students who complete the full-time program may transfer up to two full credits towards their degree.